Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 • The extra processing used to make hydrolyzed collagen breaks the amino acids into smaller pieces, which some people find easier to absorb

-• Hydrolyzed collagen (like Bulletproof Collagen Protein) can dissolve in hot or cold water, while gelatin requires hot water
+• Hydrolyzed collagen (like Bulletproof Collagen Peptides) can dissolve in hot or cold water, while gelatin requires hot water

 • Gelatin causes liquid to gel when it cools.
 That’s how gelatin adds thickness to sauces, jellies or even ice cream